 The IIfx introduced latched read/write RAM to the Apple lexicon.
 Using a 64-pin SIMM different from that in any other Macintosh, the IIfx could overlap read and write operations.
 (Byte, 4/90, p.
 112)

-The IIfx requires a special “black” SCSI terminator to accommodate its unusual architecture (see Technote DV 15 for more details).
+The IIfx requires a special “black” SCSI terminator to accommodate its unusual architecture (see Termination Explained for more details).

-There is a ROM SIMM slot on the Mac IIfx which must be filled with a IIfx ROM.
+There is a ROM SIMM slot on the Mac IIfx that must be filled with a IIfx ROM.
 Without this ROM, the computer will not function.

 Although appearing identical to the Mac II and IIx, the IIfx power supply has a variable speed fan to better control noise and cooling.

-Accelerators are almost unknown for the IIfx, especially six years after it was discontinued.
+Accelerators are almost unknown for the IIfx, so many years after it was discontinued.

 - IIfx RAM is relatively costly, but you should have at least 8 MB.
 When upgrading, consider putting as much in one bank as possible, leaving the other bank for future expansion.